Benchmarking Graph Neural Networks: Studies using the Benchmarking Framework

-Standard GCNs are not able to differentiate isomorphic nodes \cite{murphy2019relational,you2019position}.
-To overcome this issue, positional encoding (PE) of nodes was proposed.
-Ideally, PEs should be unique for each node, and nodes which are far apart in the graph should have different positional features whereas nodes which are nearby have similar positional features.
+Ideally, positional encodings (PEs) should be unique for each node, and nodes which are far apart in the graph should have different positional features whereas nodes which are nearby have similar positional features.
 Note that in a graph that has some symmetries, positional features cannot be assigned in a canonical way.
 For example, if node $i$ and node $j$ are structurally symmetric, and we have positional features $p_i = a$, $p_j = b$ that differentiate them, then it is also possible to arbitrary choose $p_i = b$, $p_j = a$ since $i$ and $j$ are completely symmetric by definition.
 In other words, the PE is always arbitrary up to the number of symmetries in the graph.
 As a consequence, the network will have to learn to deal with these ambiguities during training.
 The simplest possible positional encodings is to give an (arbitrary) ordering to the nodes, among $n!$ possible orderings.
-During training, the orderings are uniformly sampled from the $n!$ possible choices in order for the network to learn to be independent to these arbitrary choices \cite{murphy2019relational}.
+During training, the orderings are uniformly sampled from the $n!$ possible choices in order for the network to learn to be independent to these arbitrary choices \citep{murphy2019relational}.

 We propose an alternative to reduce the sampling space, and therefore the amount of ambiguities to be resolved by the network.
 Laplacian eigenvectors are hybrid positional and structural encodings, as they are invariant by node re-parametrization.
 However, they are also limited by natural symmetries such as the arbitrary sign of eigenvectors (after being normalized to have unit length).
 The number of possible sign flips is $2^k$, where $k$ is the number of eigenvectors.
 In practice we choose $k\ll n$, and therefore $2^k$ is much smaller $n!$ (the number of possible ordering of the nodes).
 During the training, the eigenvectors will be uniformly sampled at random between the $2^k$ possibilities.
 If we do not seek to learn the invariance w.r.t. all possible sign flips of eigenvectors, then we can remove the sign ambiguity of eigenvectors by taking the absolute value.
 This choice seriously degrades the expressivity power of the positional features.